Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 Xperience by Kentico uses a different approach to categorization than older Kentico versions.
 [Categories](https://docs.kentico.com/13/configuring-xperience/configuring-the-environment-for-content-editors/configuring-categories) were replaced by [taxonomies](https://docs.kentico.com/developers-and-admins/configuration/taxonomies) and selected categories for each page are assigned to pages in the target instance via a [reusable field schema](https://docs.kentico.com/x/D4_OD).
 The key differences are:

 * Categories in older versions can be added to any page via the *Properties -> Categories* tab.
-Taxonomies can only be added to content items (pages, emails...) that have a field with the *Taxonomy* data type configured to select tags from a certain taxonomy.
+Taxonomies can only be used for content items (pages, emails...) that have a field with the *Taxonomy* data type.
 * Categories can be global or site-specific.
 Taxonomies are always global, as there are no sites in Xperience by Kentico.
 * Categories are assigned to pages regardless of their workflow step.
-Taxonomies are stored as a field and are covered by the workflow, therefore selected tags can be different in each workflow step.
+Taxonomies are stored as a field and are covered by workflow.
+As a result, assigned tags can be different in each workflow step.
 * [Categories stored as a field](https://docs.kentico.com/x/wA_RBg) and [personal categories](https://docs.kentico.com/x/IgqRBg) are not supported by the migration.

 The migration process for categories performs the following steps: